-Rick Kinsel has been on the board of directors of the Vilcek Foundation since its establishment in 2000.
-He became Executive Director of the foundation in 2003 and President in 2016, in which role he manages the Vilcek Collection, conceives and facilitates the curation of traveling exhibitions based on the collection, and oversees the foundation’s primary operations in the award of prizes and grants in the arts, sciences and humanities.
+Rick Kinsel has served on the board of directors of the Vilcek Foundation since its establishment in 2000.
+He was appointed executive director of the foundation in 2003 and president in 2016.
+In his role as president, he manages the Vilcek Collection, conceives and facilitates the curation of traveling exhibitions based on the collection, and leads and oversees all aspects of the foundation’s operations, programs, and strategic and institutional partnerships.

-Emily Schuchardt Navratil is the Curator at the Vilcek Foundation.
-She has worked with the Vilcek Collection since 2009, previously serving as Associate Curator, Assistant Curator and Curatorial Assistant.
-For the foundation, she has curated the exhibitions With Color (2013, to coincide with the publication by Merrell of Masterpieces of American Modernism from the Vilcek Collection), Ralston Crawford: Torn Signs (2019; catalogue published by Merrell) and Marsden Hartley: Adventurer in the Arts (2020; catalogue published by Merrell).
+Emily Schuchardt Navratil is the Vilcek Foundation curator.
+She has worked with the Vilcek Collection since 2009, previously serving as associate curator, assistant curator, and curatorial assistant.
+For the foundation, she has curated the exhibitions With Color (2013, to coincide with the publication by Merrell of Masterpieces of American Modernism from the Vilcek Collection); Ralston Crawford: Torn Signs (2019; catalogue published by Merrell); The Synchromists (2020); Oscar Bluemner’s Sonnet Series (2020); and Marsden Hartley: Adventurer in the Arts (2020; catalogue published by Merrell).